leo-bogert/bumblebee-multiscreen-tools/README.md

 #### Automatic display switching with docking station

+The `dock-handler` script we will configure as follows will automatically switch the screen to the external screen on DisplayPort #2 when the ThinkPad is docked and switch to the internal screen upon undock.
+While most of the configuration is done in the `switch-screen` script which it uses and which you were already told to review, it might still make sense to have a look at the source code of the `dock-handler` script before you proceed.

 Ensure the extra modules package for your kernel is installed, e.g. `linux-image-extra-3.13.0-133-generic`:
 ```bash
 dpkg --list | head -5 ; : Show table header ; dpkg --list | fgrep linux-image-extra